layh3/store-bot/README.md

 Save the file and run the chatbot as usual.

+## Python version

+This must be run with python 3.10 or newer
+The preferred version is Python 3.11.3

 ## Overview

 This AI-powered store assistant is designed to help customers find products, check availability, and retrieve pricing information using GPT-4 and LanceDB.
 The chatbot processes customer queries, determines the correct department, and provides relevant responses based on the store's inventory.